Indezine Logo

 Figure 5: PowerPoint interface with only Horizontal Ruler visible

-9. To check these preferences, access the PowerPoint menu and choose Preferences option as shown in Figure 6.
+9. To check these preferences, access the File menu and choose Options, as shown highlighted in blue within Figure 6, below.

 12. PowerPoint Options Dialog box